enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

     --stack-name ticket-service-ui-cloudfront \
     --parameter-overrides S3BucketName=[bucket-name]

 Note that you must replace `[bucket-name]` in this command with the `BucketName` output from the CloudFormation stack in step 1. .
 It typically takes about 15 minutes for the CloudFormation stack creation to finish.
+You can move forward to configure Cognito and Facebook Developer ID.

 ## 2. Configure Federated Identities with Cognito